Cosmic Bandits: Exploration versus Exploitation in CMB B-Mode Experiments: Exploration vs. Exploitation

-We then repeat the full list of steps above $500$ times for each proposed method in order to acquire an ensemble average for comparison.
+We then repeat the full list of steps above $1,000$ times in order to acquire an ensemble of simulations for comparison.
+We thus explore the improvement in the upper bound on the tensor amplitude $r$ obtained with one strategy to that obtained with another strategy.
+What changes between the simulations is the set of dust amplitudes $A_p$ that we draw each time from the FGPol template, as well as the random choices made by some of the algorithms.
 In the next Section we study the performance of each of the strategies above for our fiducial experiments (see Table~\ref{table:exppars}) and for the best-, conservative- and worst-case scenarios regarding the PED normalization.